vhfsantos/CURE/README.md

 <p align="center"><img src="misc/logo.png" alt="CURE" width="40%"></p>

 **CURE** is an automated and parallel pipeline for curation of ultraconserved elements (UCEs) for phylogenetic analyses.
-It is an automation/adaptation of the strategy proposed by [Van Dam et al.](https://academic.oup.com/sysbio/article/70/2/307/5880562#227740768).
+It is an automation/adaptation of the strategy proposed by [Van Dam et al. 2021.
+Genomic Characterization and Curation of UCEs Improves Species Tree Reconstruction](https://academic.oup.com/sysbio/article/70/2/307/5880562#227740768).

 It concatenates UCEs in two different ways, according to the available annotation: